nethminibotcalm/toy-blockchain/REPORT.md

 # 7. Blockchain Validation

-The blockchain can be validated at any time using the validation command.
+The blockchain can be validated at any time using the validation command, and chains loaded from `chain.json` are validated before use.

 Validation performs the following checks:

+1. Recalculate the genesis block hash and compare it with the stored hash.
-1. Recalculate each block's hash and compare it with the stored hash.
+2. Recalculate each block's hash and compare it with the stored hash.
-2. Verify that each block's `PreviousHash` matches the previous block's hash.
+3. Verify that each block's `PreviousHash` matches the previous block's hash.
+4. Verify that each block index increases by one.
+5. Verify that timestamps do not move backward.
-3. Verify that each block satisfies the configured Proof of Work difficulty.
+6. Verify that each block satisfies the configured Proof of Work difficulty.
+7. Replay balances across the chain to detect invalid transaction flows.

-If any of these checks fail, the blockchain is considered invalid.
+If any of these checks fail, the blockchain is considered invalid, and the validation error identifies the block that failed.

 ---